sethbattin/datafestivus/README.md

  * Disposable after connection is complete.

 That was a totally worthwhile exercise; here's what I learned.
 The ConnectionWrapper is the most important part, and it ought to be able to operate with interchangeable sideband.
 Ergo: the sideband is a component of the connectionwrapper at initialization time.

+### 2016 Feb 1

+I think I missed an entry; I'm not 100% certain.
+I definitely didn't type anything before beginning tonight.

+Luckily, I am already done.
+I have a messaging system that initiates itself using my dumb server.
+I would like to retool my copy-paste based method, as well, but only after I confirm or deny that this allows me to cross firewalls.

+First things first: this must be committed and deployed to a public webserver.